Rsquare925/search-restaurant/README.md

 3. **View Search Results:**
     - Restaurants matching the search query will display their names, locations, and dish prices.
-    - Click on individual restaurant listings to view more details.
-    - Navigate through different pages if multiple results are found.

 ## Screenshots